steadybit/docs-public/content/experiments/2-run.md

 | CREATED | The experiment was created and is waiting for the agents to connect and the state check to be executed.
 | PREPARED | All agents taking part in the experiment are connected and the state check reported at least one success.
 | EXECUTING | The attacks are started and executing right now.
-| SUCCESSFUL | All attacks executed successful and the state check reported no failures.
+| SUCCESSFUL | All attacks executed successfully and the state check reported no failures.
 | CANCELED | The experiment was canceled by user interaction and all attacks were rolled back.
 | FAILED | The execution failed, the reason is indicated in the UI.
 Can be any one of: <ul><li>Failed attack execution or rollback</li><li>Failed state check</li><li>Agent disconnected unexpectedly.</li></ul>